benelan/harpoon/README.md

     -- set marks specific to each git branch inside git repository mark_branch = false,

+    -- sets marks and cmds specific to a git repo's root directory -- NOTE: this setting is ignored when mark_branch is enabled mark_git_root = false,

     -- enable tabline with harpoon marks
     tabline = false,
     tabline_prefix = "   ",